Special assistance FAQs

 I have a condition/disability but I don’t want special assistance, is that ok?

 If you feel you don’t need assistance through the airport then that is entirely your choice.
 We do offer a special lanyard for our passengers with hidden disabilities or disabilities they do not want to share details of.
 This will identify you to staff as someone who may need additional support or understanding and our staff have been trained to recognise the lanyards and act accordingly.
-See our other assistance page for more details.
+Find out more about how we can help you.

 Do you consult with disability organisations?